Cabinet approves CM as chancellor of state varsities replacing guv | Education

 The cabinet gave its go ahead to the company to set up the facility on 51.75 acres.

-He, however, declined to disclose the amount of investment or the number of jobs that is projected to be generated by the proposed center.
+He, however, declined to disclose the amount of investment or the number of jobs that is projected to be generated by the proposed centre.

 Bengal Silicon Valley is an innovative information technology hub, which is envisioned to attract investment in IT, ITeS and telecom projects with employment potential.